-The available widgets are Gene Ontology Enrichment, Publication Enrichment, and Pathway Enrichment.
+The selection of widgets provided on the List Analysis page depend on the contents of the list.
+In the above example, three widgets appear: Gene Ontology Enrichment, Publication Enrichment, and Pathway Enrichment.

 Read the Important Notes for Enrichment Widgets for special instructions to avoid false positives.